Mixed Gauge-Global Symmetries, Elliptic Modes, and Black Hole Thermodynamics in Ho\v{r}ava-Lifshitz Gravity: Introduction

 The three features above combine into a scenario where there is a mixed symmetry which is global along leaves of the foliation yet gauged in (khronon) time, a corresponding conserved charge which sources no local gauge field, causal boundaries and black hole thermodynamics, and an elliptic mode mechanism that allows horizon data and the charge to be transmitted to infinity without gauge fields.
-This is a novel extension of black hole thermodynamics and hints, at least from this perspective, of more symmetry structures allowed in consistent quantum gravity theories than previously understood.~\footnote{Of note here is the recent surge of interest in generalized gauge theories~\cite{Gaiotto} - for an introduction see~\cite{Gen_Sym_Review}.
-The shift operator maps leaves into themselves, i.e. it acts intrinsically on extended objects rather than local operators.
+This is a novel extension of black hole thermodynamics with qualitatively new symmetry constructions.\footnote{Of note here is the recent surge of interest in generalized gauge theories~\cite{Gaiotto, Harlow_Main,Heckman:2024oot} - for an introduction see~\cite{Gen_Sym_Review}.
+The shift operator maps leaves into themselves, i.e. it acts intrinsically on extended objects rather than local ones.
 Whether the corresponding reparameterization symmetry can be embedded into the framework of gauged generalized global symmetries is currently not known.
-For the purposes of this paper, when we refer to global symmetries we will not be considering generalized global symmetries, but rather the usual ``0-form'' global symmetries that can act on local operators.} The above picture, while perhaps conceptually compelling, is a large amount of work to quantitatively check and verify all aspects.
+For the purposes of this paper, when we refer to global symmetries we will not be considering generalized global symmetries, but rather the usual ``0-form'' global symmetries that can act on local objects.}

+The above picture, while perhaps conceptually compelling, is a large amount of work to quantitatively check and verify all aspects.
 In the rest of this paper we concentrate on a simple first calculation to establish the relevance of the mixed gauge-global charge for black hole thermodynamics in Ho\v{r}ava-Lifshitz theory.
-Past work on universal horizons has ignored this charge in any first law.
-While the corresponding thermodynamics has worked in asymptotically flat and Lifshitz cases, it fails in asymptotically AdS when the background solution is such that normal vector to the foliations is not aligned with the timelike Killing vector at spatial infinity.
-We show that explicitly requiring the mixed gauge-global charge to be conserved fixes this problem - non-alignment of the normal vector corresponds to an external flux that changes the mixed gauge-global charge.
+We show that explicitly requiring the mixed gauge-global charge to be conserved fixes the prior problem with asymptotically AdS spacetimes - non-alignment of the normal vector corresponds to an external flux that changes the mixed gauge-global charge.
 Requiring a first law between equilibrium solutions for all charges therefore removes this possibility and explains why the existing derivations of thermodynamics for universal horizons failed in this case.
-This also establishes the relevance of such a mixed symmetry for black hole mechanics, but is only a first step in a much longer line of research.